 - Explain where the link will take you, or

 - Describe what action will occur when the link is activated in unique, descriptive language

 - Are your hyperlinks unique and descriptive?

 - Do your link descriptions make sense to the reader out of context?
 (Imagine all of your links read out loud as a list.
 Can you tell which is which?)

 The Hyperlink Editing Tool in the CMS

 Best Practice: The Target dropdown determines whether the link opens in the same or a new browser window/tab.
-It should always be set to Same Window — even if users are being directed to a different website.
+It should always be set to None — even if users are being directed to a different website.
 There are a few exceptions.
 Reach out to discuss if a use of New Window is acceptable.